axetroy/vscode-gpm/README.md

 vscode extension for managing your Git projects with Golang style.

 Support for all git addresses. including `Github/Gitlab/Bitbucket/Coding...`

-**TIP: Not support private repository with https protocol, please use ssh protocol instead of https**

 ## Features

 - [x] Tree View